Featured

 12 Tips for Surviving Your First Year Of Nursing School

-- Preparation is Key Read the material ahead of time before attending each class.
-It pays to go to class with some knowledge from each chapter that will be reviewed that day.
+Read the material ahead of time before attending each class.
+It pays to go to class with some knowledge from each chapter that will be reviewed that day. - Make connections.

-- Make Connections Get the contact information of your peers because they will become like family to you.
-You'll sometimes feel like the only people who understand what you are going through are those who are going through it with you.
+Get the contact information of your peers because they will become like family to you.
+You'll sometimes feel like the only people who understand what you are going through are those who are going through it with you. - Ask questions.

-- Ask Questions Don’t be afraid to ask questions or ask for help.
+Don’t be afraid to ask questions or ask for help.
 Remember that asking a question is better than making a mistake or causing harm to a patient.
-Take a deep breath and raise your hand — I guarantee someone else had the same question!
+Take a deep breath and raise your hand – I guarantee someone else had the same question! - Try your best.

-- Try Your Best If you are trying your best, don't beat yourself up if you earn a grade that you aren't excited about.
-Ask for help, master the parts you didn't understand and continue preparing to be an extraordinary nurse.
+If you are trying your best, don't beat yourself up if you earn a grade that you aren't excited about.
+Ask for help, master the parts you didn't understand and continue preparing to be an extraordinary nurse. - Find a study group.

-- Find a Study Group If you are the smartest person in your study group, then you may need to find a new one.
-Join a group that challenges you to be better.
+If you are the smartest person in your study group, then you may need to find a new one.
+Join a group that challenges you to be better. - Study smart.

-- Study Smart Read the book (out loud, if you're an auditory learner) and highlight the important things.
-Don't highlight the entire book — I promise you the whole book will not be on your exam.
+Read the book (out loud if you’re an auditory learner) and highlight the important things.
+Don’t highlight the entire book – I promise you the whole book will not be on your exam.
 Type out the highlighted portion and carry it with you everywhere.
-The more you see it, the more you’ll retain it!
+The more you see it, the more you’ll retain it! - Stay inspired.

-- Stay Inspired Surround yourselves with people that celebrate you fulfilling your dreams to become a well-rounded nurse.
-Search your heart for the true reason you want to become a nurse, write it down and post it on your wall.
-Every morning, wake up and glimpse at that paper.
+Surround yourselves with people that celebrate you fulfilling your dreams to become a well-rounded nurse.
+Search your heart for the true reason you want to become a nurse, write it down, and post it on your wall.
+Every morning, wake up and look at that paper. - Manage your time.

-- Manage Your Time Write down all of your assignments, exam dates, school events, and personal commitments in a planner.
+Write down all of your assignments, exam dates, school events, and personal commitments in a planner.
 It will help you balance school and life.
-Cramming may work with other degree programs but in nursing, being prepared is everything.
+Cramming may work with other nursing degree programs but in nursing, being prepared is everything. - Use your resources.

-- Use Your Resources During nursing school, you will acquire many tools (books, CD’s, websites, peers, professors, etc.) to ensure your success.
-For example, getting an NCLEX review book will help you become familiar with nursing questions and also give you the edge on future exams.
+During nursing school, you will acquire many resources (books, CDs, websites, peers, professors, etc.) to ensure your success.
+For example, getting an NCLEX review book will help you become familiar with nursing questions and also give you the edge on future exams. - Find a mentor.

-- Find a Mentor Seek out a senior nursing student who can mentor or tutor you.
-Reach out to those whom have taken a course already.
-Chances are they know what it takes to be successful.
+Seek out a senior nursing student who can mentor or tutor you.
+Reach out to those who have taken a course already.
+Chances are they know what it takes to be successful. - Communicate your workload.

-- Communicate Your Workload Your boyfriend, girlfriend, wife, husband, dog or cat will need to understand that you are in nursing school.
-Although more study nights may arise than date nights, remember to communicate this with your family, spouse and friends before you start the program to gain their support and understanding during your first year.
-Don’t be scared to say “no” to social events.
+Your boyfriend, girlfriend, wife, husband, dog or cat will need to understand that you are in nursing school.
+Although more study nights may arise than date nights, remember to communicate this with your family, spouse and friends before you start the nursing program to gain their support and understanding during your first year.
+Don’t be scared to say “no” to social events. - Find time to relax.

-- Find Time to Relax Lastly, it is important not to forget that you still have a life.
-Exercise, eat a healthy diet and participate in a stress-releasing activities.
-There may be days that you question yourself and wonder what you were thinking when you enrolled.
+Lastly, it is important not to forget that you still have a life.
+Exercise, eat a healthy diet, and participate in stress-releasing activities.
+There may be days when you question yourself and wonder what you were thinking when you enrolled.
 However, understand there will be many more days when you know exactly why you chose to become a nurse.

 By Femi Borisade